jreus/shibboleth/README.md

 conda update scipy

-Or you might need to update GCC... conda install -c conda-forge gcc=12.1.0
+Or you might need to update GCC... conda install -c anaconda libstdcxx-ng conda install -c conda-forge libstdcxx-ng or conda install -c conda-forge gcc=12.1.0

-You might need to set up some simlinks to fix librosa errors... ln -s libvorbis.0.dylib libvorbis.0.4.9.dylib ln -s libvorbisenc.2.dylib libvorbisenc.2.0.12.dylib
+conda install -c conda-forge gxx_linux-64==11.1.0

-You could also try remaking the environment, but this time installing librosa from conda forge prior to installing TTS
+It installs the latest version of GlibC compatible with your Conda environment.

-conda install -c conda-forge librosa
+You might need to set up some simlinks to fix librosa errors on mac... ln -s libvorbis.0.dylib libvorbis.0.4.9.dylib ln -s libvorbisenc.2.dylib libvorbisenc.2.0.12.dylib

 ```